oracle-livelabs/spatial-graph/graph/graph-server-client/deploy-oci-marketplace-image/create-graph/create-graph.md

 The newly created graph is "private" by default, and is accessible only from the current session.
 To access the graph from new sessions in future, you can "publish" the graph.

-Then create the graph again following the procedure above, then publish it.
+If you're no longer in the session, create the graph again following the procedure above.
+If you are still in the same session, you do not need to repeat Task 3.
+Publish the graph.
 ```python
 <copy>
 graph.publish()
 </copy>
 ```

-Next time you connect you can access the graph kept on memory without re-loading it, if the graph server has not been shutdown or restarted between logins.
+Next time you connect you can access the graph kept in memory without re-loading it, if the graph server has not been shutdown or restarted between logins.
 ```python
 <copy>
 graph = session.get_graph("customer_360")
 </copy>
 ```

 Please note that you are allowed to publish graphs because **`PGX_SESSION_ADD_PUBLISHED_GRAPH`** role has been granted when the user is created.
-Otherwise, it has to be granted by **ADMIN** user and re-connect with the Python shell to pick up the updated permissions.
+Otherwise, it has to be granted by **ADMIN** user and you must re-connect with the Python shell to pick up the updated permissions.

 You may now proceed to the next lab.

 ## Acknowledgements

 - **Author** - Jayant Sharma
-- **Contributors** - Arabella Yao, Jenny Tsai
+- **Contributors** - Arabella Yao, Jenny Tsai, Ryota Yamanaka
-- **Last Updated By/Date** - Ryota Yamanaka, March 2023
+- **Last Updated By/Date** - Denise Myrick, July 2024